alflennik/shadowbind/readme.md

   }
 }
 ```

+Remember that `assignedElements()` returns an array (since you can have multiple elements attached to a single slot).

 ## HTML API
 Shadowbind's declarative binding syntax bridges the gap between your data and its expression in the HTML document.